ketch-sdk/ketch-samples/ketch-android/sdk/ketch-android-sample/README.md

 ### (Optional) Step 3.
 Use your own Ketch organization and property

-By default, this sample application is connected to an existing Ketch organization with preconfigured settings.
+By default, this sample application is connected to a sample Ketch organization with preconfigured settings.

 To use your own organization and property, modify the `init()` function within [`MainActivity.kt`](./app/src/main/java/com/ketch/sample/MainActivity.kt#L274-283) as follows: